ebzzry/ebzzry.github.io/en/fkd/nix.md

 original walking cast becomes undisturbed.

 Let’s take the case of a distribution aimed as a multi-user production development environment.
-When you install Firefox 100, the main binary goes to either `/usr/bin/firefox` or `/usr/local/bin/firefox`.
+When you install Firefox version 100, the main binary goes to either `/usr/bin/firefox` or `/usr/local/bin/firefox`.
 All the users then, in this system, will be able to access the application from that path; John, Mary, and Peter are happy.
 However, when John upgrades it to version 200, the same application that is being used by Mary and Peter get upgraded, too!.
 That’s not a good thing if they prefer the old version that works with them!
 Nixpkgs allows you have multiple versions of a software, without collisions from the other versions.
 John, Mary, and Peter can all have their versions of Firefox without conflicting with the other versions.
-How does it do it?
+How does Nixpkgs do it?
 It does it by naming components by their computed checksums, and by not using a common global location.

 Each user has their own versions of `~/.nix-profile` and all of the contents of those directories do